 Application through zone work sharing

 An application for a new product authorisation through zone work sharing is handled within the cooperation in place in different EU zones.
-Sweden is part of the EU's northern zone, together with Denmark, Estonia, Latvia and Lithuania.
+Sweden is part of the EU's northern zone, together with Denmark, Finland, Estonia, Latvia and Lithuania.
 Norway is also part of the northern zone cooperation.

 Zone cooperation means that a member state evaluates the basis for an application and does a risk assessment for the entire zone.
 On the basis of that risk assessment, each member state then decides whether the plant protection product is to be authorised after the application has been made in their own country.